zachwolfe/abs/README.md

 # ABS: A Build System
 A dead simple build system for C++ that values convention over configuration.
-Currently only supports Windows 10.
-It may or may not work on your machine; feel free to file an issue.
+Created due to my distaste for other build systems.
+This project is in its infancy and basic functionality that I don't frequently depend on is likely to be broken (see [Current Status](#current-status)); use at your own risk!
+Feel free to file issues.

+## Current Status
+- Building anything except 32-bit Win32 console apps is probably broken
+- Adding icons is not yet supported
+- Only supports Windows for now; support for Apple platforms and Linux is planned
+- The JSON manifest format *might* be replaced with build scripts written in C++.
+This could enable things like:
+  - Building code written in other programming languages
+  - Domain-specific or platform-specific preprocessing, like generating C++/WinRT projections for the Windows API, assembling application bundles for macOS, etc.
+  - Downloading dependencies
+  - Moving most of the complexity into modular build scripts, enabling the core of ABS to be simplified

 ## Usage
 - From ABS' root directory, install ABS using `cargo install --path .`